apache/maven-site/content/markdown/project-roles.md

 is decided by the board of the Apache Software Foundation, based on nominations from the Project Management Committee.

-It is a long standing tradition of the Apache Maven Project that the Project Management Committee reviews the active committers approximately every 6 months with a view to determining whether any of those committers would be suitable candidates to
+It is a long-standing tradition of the Apache Maven Project that the Project Management Committee reviews the active committers approximately every 6 months with a view to determining whether any of those committers would be suitable candidates to